HadiMed/reverse_ctf_/README.md

 # KILLJOY

 4 - challenge on the mini ctf in cyer talents week 4 ,  it uses TEA algorithm to encrypt the input with a hardcoded key and compare it to a hardcoded password , that password is the flag .

+# No Breakpoint

+5 - the executable uses an anti debugging technique , that checks if the code was modified so if we use software breakpoints , the hash algorithm will detect it and the result will be false